decadanse/decadanse/README.md

       -    BurpSuite

 Some courses:
       -    Udemy - Python Networking and Security
       -    Sector7 RED TEAM OPERATOR courses
       -    eLearn
       -    CEHv11
       -    Reverse Engineering with Ghidra
       -    and other...
       -    and many many books...

 Some of my code with what I'm learning stuff you can find here (some of them (almost all of them) you can find only on NotABug.org)
 - Me on NotABug.org https://notabug.org/decadanse

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... well, I just need more real-world expirience
 - 📫 How to reach me ... e-mail or via Twitter